Largest Sidon subsets in weak Sidon sets: Existence of the asymptotic constants

 \begin{lemma} Let \(A\subset \mathbb{R}\) be finite, \(t\in \mathbb{R}\), and \(q>0\).
 Set \(qA+t :=\{qa+t:\ a\in A\}\).
 Then \(A\) is a \((4,5)\)-set if and only if \(qA+t\) is a \((4,5)\)-set, and \(h(qA+t)=h(A)\). \end{lemma}

 \begin{proof} For any $x,y\in A$ we have $|(qx+t)-(qy+t)|=q|x-y|$, so for any four points of \(A\), the six pairwise absolute differences are all rescaled by the same factor \(q\).
 In particular, the number of distinct absolute differences is unchanged.
 Therefore \(A\) is a \((4,5)\)-set if and only if \(qA+t\) is a \((4,5)\)-set.
+By the same reasoning as in Lemma~\ref{lem:wsidon_affine}, we have \(h(qA+t)=h(A)\). \end{proof}